cometbft/cometbft/docs/guides/tools/proposer-based-timestamps-runbook.md

 in produced blocks.

-The new constraints mean that validators may fail to produce valid blocks, which causes other validators to issue `nil` prevotes, this rejecting the proposed block, depending on the configuration of the validator's local clock.
+The new constraints mean that validators may fail to produce valid blocks, which causes other validators to issue `nil` prevotes, thus rejecting the proposed block, depending on the configuration of the validator's local clock.

 ## What is this document for?